BlueManedHawk/Ex-Nihilo/docs/PORTING.md

 ### BSD-based systems

-From what I know, these systems are free and open source, and are reasonably good.
+These systems are free and open source.
+They're fine.

 ### The Internet